A topic from the subject of Biochemistry in Chemistry.

 Introduction

 Chemical kinetics is the study of the rates of chemical reactions.
-It is a branch of physical chemistry that helps us understand how and why chemical reactions occur, and how to control them.
+It's a branch of physical chemistry crucial for understanding how and why reactions occur at specific speeds, and how to manipulate reaction conditions to control them.
+In biological systems, this understanding is essential for comprehending processes like enzyme catalysis, metabolic pathways, and drug action.

 Basic Concepts